+the

 Figure 7 – Calculation times for Powerfit calculations on two model systems on a single-core CPU vs one GPU card.
 Note the logarithmic scale of the y axis.

 Thus for both molecular systems analysed the acceleration was about a 20-fold.